-U.S. businesses and workers need better access to those lucrative markets if they’re going to share in this dramatic growth.
-But U.S. companies are falling behind in the Asia-Pacific.
-While U.S. exports to the Asia-Pacific market steadily increased from 2000 to 2010, America’s share of the region’s imports declined by about 43%, according to the think tank Third Way.
-In fact, excluding China, East Asia in 2014 purchased a smaller share of U.S. exports in 2014 than it did five years earlier, despite a 54% increase in total U.S. merchandise exports in that period
+U.S. workers, farmers, and businesses need access to those lucrative markets if they are to share in this dramatic growth.
+However, U.S. companies are falling behind in the Asia-Pacific.
+While U.S. exports to the Asia-Pacific market steadily increased from 2000 to 2010, America’s share of the region’s imports declined by about 43%, according to a report by the think tank Third Way.
+In fact, excluding China, East Asia purchased a smaller share of U.S. goods exports in 2014 than it did five years earlier, despite a 54% increase in total U.S. merchandise exports in that period.

-One reason U.S. companies have lost market share in the Asia-Pacific region is that many countries maintain steep barriers against U.S. exports.
-A typical Southeast Asian country imposes tariffs that are five times higher than the U.S. average while its duties on agricultural products soar into the triple digits.
+One reason U.S. companies have lost market share in the Asia-Pacific region is that a number of countries maintain steep barriers against U.S. exports.
+A typical Southeast Asian country imposes tariffs that are five times higher than the U.S. average while its duties on agricultural products often soar into the triple digits.
 In addition, a web of nontariff and regulatory barriers block market access in many countries.

 Trade agreements are crafted to overcome these barriers.
-However, Asia-Pacific nations are clinching trade deals among themselves that threaten to leave the United States on the outside looking in.
-The number of trade accords between Asian countries surged from three in 2000 to more than 50 today.
-Some 80 more are in the pipeline.
-Meanwhile, the United States has just three trade agreements in Asia (with Australia, Singapore and South Korea).
+However, Asia-Pacific nations are clinching preferential trade deals among themselves that threaten to leave the United States on the outside, looking in.